blog

 Health in many ways can be seen as bathing in a wide open pool of possibility.

 Traditionally, the 4 riders are war, famine, pestilence, and death.
 How interesting that the 4th horseman, death carries toilet paper.
 And so we see people in our cities going way overboard in over-stocking supplies, not in moderation but in mega proportions.
 One couple in Vancouver, BC, a week ago, anticipating the need for disinfectant precautions, went to a variety of Costco stores and bought up all the Lysol disinfectant wipes they could find and then re-sold them on Amazon for 4 times the normal price.
-It has become difficult to get protective face masks as masses of people turn to their purchase and use to try to block the virus; turns out, the best thing about such face masks is not the viral filtration but they keep us from touching our mouths and noses as frequently as we are accustomed.
+It has become difficult to get protective face masks as masses of people turn to their purchase and use to try to block the virus; turns out, the best thing about such face masks is not just the viral filtration but they also keep us from touching our mouths and noses as frequently as we are accustomed.
 As the epicentre of the virus shifted from China to Europe and very likely soon to move to the United States, the New Yorker magazine’s front cover satirized, sadly, President Donald Trump’s reaction with this cover:

 The art work was done by Brian Stauffer and entitled, “Under Control,” spoofing Trump’s under-reaction to the virus threat a week ago.
 Humour, I predict, will grow as our viral situation escalates and that humour is important in dealing with this frightful pandemic.
 Already pundits are quipping that babies born 10 months from now will be labelled the ‘coronial’ generation.

 And I wonder how many of us look at the above Trump cartoon without seeing ourselves mirrored back to us?
 What blinders to our situation do we wear?
 In what ways to we ignore the obvious at our personal and collective peril?
 There is no cure, no needle, no antibiotic, no quick-fix to this deadly virus.
-The only way to control it, from all evidence is to manage it; the only way to manage is to social distance ourselves.
+The only way to control it – until a vaccine is created – from all evidence is to manage it; the only way to manage is to social distance ourselves.
 What does that mean?
 A few days ago, André Picard wrote a piece in the Toronto Globe and Mail, “Shut it Down: It’s time for Canada to get serious about social distancing” the article link is here .
 In the piece, the author advises us to manage the corona virus spread by limiting our social interactions and when we do have 2-person social interactions, to maintaining at least 2 metres physical distance between us.
 Fittingly, at the end, Picard quotes Canadian hockey legend, Wayne Gretzky’s advice, “skate to where the puck is going, not where it has been.”
 The virus is here, in our towns and cities and we need to move our reactions toward managing our health.
 Picard advised closing schools, mass gatherings like sports in arenas/stadia.
 And we are heeding his advice more and more.
 In our evolving lingo of managing the virus, we have become attentive to the concept of “flattening the curve” …

 As Picard noted in his article, it is critical that we take measures like social distancing, avoiding large crowds.
 And to those steps we and/or some countries have adopted quarantining, school/educational institution closings, closing restaurants, shutting down other institutions, businesses, and services.
 These are very tough decisions with huge financial and service implications.
 And, we must do them – all of these measures are social-physical distancing at the population level.

 For me, from all the evidence presented to us, any meeting between two people, is, in reality, a mass gathering.
 Why?
 The chain of people with whom each of those two people has been in contact comes with the meeting of those two people.
 Which one of them travelled recently, to where, with whom were they in contact?
-Who did they touch, who touched them?
+Who did they touch; who touched them?
 What can and should each of us do to social distance ourselves and heed warnings like this Canadian woman now quarantined in Barcelona, Spain.
-Carmen Lee speaks to her situation on lockdown in that city (with heartfelt thanks to my niece for finding it and posting it).
+Carmen Lee speaks to her situation on lock-down in that city (with heartfelt thanks to my niece for finding it and posting it).
 It’s long and well worth reading and taking to heart:

 Hello all, I am writing to you from my fourth day in coronavirus quarantine, here in Barcelona, Spain.
 This is a message to everyone- family, friends, former colleagues, peers and teammates back home (or wherever you are in the world).
 Please take this virus seriously.
 I want to share with you what is happening here now, what the consequences are of a delayed response.
 I hope this will help you to understand that all jokes and toilet paper memes aside, your action needs to be taken now.